 Learning and Growing Together

 As the vibrant heartbeat of Indigenous education at CBU for more than 40 years, Unama’ki College offers and environment that embraces the knowledge, wisdom and traditions of the Mi’kmaq.
 From faculty and staff that speak Mi’kmaw to academic courses delivered in Mi’kmaw communities, Unama’ki College has many offerings for Indigenous learners.
 Currently, CBU is the home away from home for more than 250 Aboriginal students, as well as the alma mater of close to 500 Aboriginal graduates.
-With research opportunities, engaging programs, and a strong community, Aboriginal students come to CBU to make rewarding futures and careers HAPPEN.
+With research opportunities, engaging programs, and a strong community, Aboriginal students come to CBU to build rewarding futures and careers paths.

 A Clear Vision For the Future

 Unama’ki is the Mi’kmaw word for Cape Breton Island, and loosely translates to “Land of Fog.”
 Cape Breton has been home to the Mi’kmaw people for centuries, and Unama’ki College strives to meet the needs of Mi’kmaw and all other Aboriginal students from across the country.
 This means small class sizes, knowledgeable Mi’kmaw faculty and staff, and our Department of Indigenous Studies, which offers courses designed with Aboriginal students in mind.

 With both full and part-time faculty members teaching on-campus and in Indigenous communities, Unama’ki College at Cape Breton University, offers Indigenous students plenty of pathways to success!

 Respect For the Past, Excitement For Tomorrow